History of economic thought: Market regulation

-In 1986 French economist Jean Tirole (1953–) published "Dynamic Models of Oligopoly", followed by "The Theory of Industrial Organization" (1988), launching his quest to understand market power and regulation, resulting in the 2014 Nobel Economics Prize.
+In 1986, French economist Jean Tirole (1953–) published "Dynamic Models of Oligopoly", followed by "The Theory of Industrial Organization" (1988), launching his quest to understand market power and regulation, resulting in the 2014 Nobel Economics Prize.

-Post 2008 financial crisis (21st century)
+21st century

-In 2008, there was a financial crisis which led to a global recession.
-This prompted some economists to question the current orthodoxy.
+The 2008 financial crisis led to the Great Recession.
+This prompted some macroeconomists and Financial Economists to question the current orthodoxy.

 One response was the Keynesian resurgence.
 This emerged as a consensus among some policy makers and economists for Keynesian solutions.
 Figures in this school included Dominique Strauss-Kahn, Olivier Blanchard, Gordon Brown, Paul Krugman, and Martin Wolf.

 Austerity was another response, the policy of reducing government budget deficits.
 Austerity policies may include spending cuts, tax increases, or a mixture of both.
 Two influential academic papers support this position.
 The first was Large Changes in Fiscal Policy: Taxes Versus Spending, published in October 2009 by Alberto Alesina and Silvia Ardagna.
 It asserted that fiscal austerity measures did not hurt economies, and actually helped their recovery.
 The second Growth in a Time of Debt, published in 2010 by Carmen Reinhart and Kenneth Rogoff.
 It analyzed public debt and GDP growth among 20 advanced economies and claimed that high debt countries grew at −0.1% since WWII.
 In April 2013 the IMF and the Roosevelt Institute exposed basic calculation flaws in the Reinhart-Rogoff paper, claiming that when the flaws were corrected, the growth of the "high debt" countries was +2.2%, much higher than the original paper predicted.
-Following this, on June 6, 2013 Paul Krugman published How the Case for Austerity Has Crumbled in The New York Review of Books, arguing that the case for austerity was fundamentally flawed, and calling for an end to austerity measures.
+Following this, on 6 June 2013, Paul Krugman published How the Case for Austerity Has Crumbled in The New York Review of Books, arguing that the case for austerity was fundamentally flawed, and calling for an end to austerity measures.